 If You Feel Depressed

-Over time, stress from the event of the stroke should lessen.
-Yet your life may have changed.
+Over time, after a serious health event, stress should gradually lessen.
+But your life may have changed.
 Realizing this may cause grief, both for you and your loved one.
 Contact your doctor if either of you shows signs of depression.
-Treatment can help you find hope—even when you think nothing can help.
+Treatment can help you find hope — even when you think nothing can help.